-We have no evidence that any of your information has been taken or misused.
-To help protect your identity, however, we are offering you access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
-These services provide you with alerts for 12-Months from the date of enrolment when changes occur to your credit file.
+We have no evidence that the information involved in this incident has been used for financial fraud or identity theft.
+To help protect your identity, however, we are offering a complimentary one-year credit monitoring service with TransUnion's Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge to you.
+These services provide you with alerts for twelve (12) months from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
 Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
 These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.